 This is a well-debated topic, whether to manage the migration activities in-house or hire an external vendor.
 It’s not one size fits all solution and must be dealt with accordingly.
-As per our analysis, most businesses do not have adequate Salesforce trained and experienced professional to lead this kind of activity, skewing the decision towards outsourcing.
-However, the organization having right team or planning to up-skill team can consider engaging the internal team to handle all or some of the activities.
-Undoubtedly, bringing in someone who’s working on Salesforce platform day in-out would be helpful to avoid common pitfalls and leverage industry best practices.
+As per our analysis, most businesses do not have adequate Salesforce trained and experienced professionals to lead this kind of activity, skewing the decision towards outsourcing.
+However, the organization having the right team or planning to the up-skill team can consider engaging the internal team to handle all or some of the activities.
+Undoubtedly, bringing in someone who’s working on the Salesforce platform day in-out would be helpful to avoid common pitfalls and leverage industry best practices.

 As part of any good change management plan, create a communication plan to share details of migration to appropriate stakeholders.
-In case of a large team, multiple rounds of communication may be required.
+In the case of a large team, multiple rounds of communication may be required.
 It is very helpful to prepare a communication plan, in advance.
 It helps in staying ahead of the curve and reach out to appropriate stakeholders.
-These communications can also contain small nuggets of information highlighting new ways of doing things, benefits etc. which can bring the much-needed excitement.
+These communications can also contain small nuggets of information highlighting new ways of doing things, benefits, etc. which can bring much-needed excitement.

 A critical part of Lightning experience migration is to migrate non-supported functionalities to Lightning Experience.
 Following are some features/ functionalities (not an exhaustive list) which need special attention, along with suggestive action(s).

 |Apex Classes/ Triggers||Reuse|

 It may be a surprise to few, but Visualforce pages can still be used within Lightning Experience.
 There are some restrictions that may prohibit a page to function properly.
 So, the first approach should definitely be to reuse the pages, which are compliant with Lightning standards and are functional within Lightning Experience.

 There are some other areas which may need attention: